How to keep your points and miles from expiring

 - American: You can reinstate miles expired after 2002 for a fee that varies from $40 to $2,000, depending on the number of miles that expired.

-- British Airways: While not a published policy, you may be able to reinstate your Avios by calling customer service, though it may take reaching a UK-based agent for the request to be processed.
+- British Airways: While not a published policy, you may be able to reinstate your Avios by calling customer service.

-It’s worth noting that Hilton Honors added the ability to reinstate expired points back in 2017, but based on the current terms & conditions of the program, it appears that this is no longer an option.
+It’s worth noting that Hilton Honors added the ability to reinstate expired points back in 2017.
+However, based on the programme’s current terms and conditions, it appears that this is no longer an option.

-Whether incurring this out-of-pocket expense makes sense depends on the value of the points or miles you’ve lost, but for large balances in these programs, it could very well be worth it!
+Whether incurring this out-of-pocket expense makes sense depends on the value of the points or miles you’ve lost, but for large balances in these programmes, it could very well be worth it!

-Knowing both when your miles and points expire and how to keep them active is essential.
-While most airline and hotel programs differ in their expiration policies, your account balances in almost every one will be at risk without some qualifying activity in a defined period of time.
-Bookmark this page and refer to it whenever you’re questioning when your miles expire or wondering the best ways to keep them active.
-Remember: saving your expiring miles could mean the difference between flying economy or business class on your next vacation!
+Knowing both when your miles and points expire and how to keep them active is essential — especially if you’re not sure of the next time you plan to travel.
+While most airline and hotel programmes differ in their expiration policies, your account balances in almost all programmes will be at risk without some qualifying activity in a defined period.

 Welcome to The Points Guy!